MONEY! POLITICS! FRAUD! BETRAYAL!

 The year is 1886.
 Arendal is by far the wealthiest city in Norway—a major commercial hub with international appeal.
 It has the future at its feet.
 But then something sudden happens that turns everything upside down.
 Is Arendal Privatbank bankrupt?
 Rumors begin to spread, and people panic.
 Norway’s wealthiest city finds itself in the midst of its greatest crisis in the blink of an eye.
 People lose everything: money, jobs, and security.
 The result is mass unemployment in the region and widespread hardship.
 As a result, the workers gather in protest and form what will become the Norwegian Labour Party.
 How could all this happen?
 And why has so little been said about what happened?

-Direction and set design: Ole Anders Tandberg
+Director and Set Designer: Ole Anders Tandberg

 Music Director: Simon Revholt

-Costume design: Maria Geber
+Costume Designer: Maria Geber

 Lighting design: Clement Irbil